wikaiqi/AMSGradpytorch/README.md

 ```

 Except to calculate the value of xt during the iteration,
 I also calculated the averge regret Rt/t.
 I found the value of Rt/t for Adam method decrease at the begining but increase after a while.
+If we stop to early, then we may trap in a local minima.
 Again, Adam does not converge to the optimal solution.

 ![Learning rate 0.001](/images/sto.png)